aolenevme/ultimate-javascript/base/questions.md

 - Difference between GET, PUT, POST, PATCH, DELETE methods.
 What is RESTful?
 - Which HTTP methods are idempotent?
 - How to code optimized animation?
+- Could you give animation use cases via JavaScript?